Properties and Composition of Monel 400

 Monel was the brainchild of Robert Crooks Stanley of the International Nickel Company.
-Patented in 1906, it was named for the president of the company, Ambrose Monell.
+Patented in 1906, it was named for the president of the company, Ambrose Monell (the second "L" was removed from the name of the metal because at that time, it was not possible to patent a person's name).

 Monel 400 contains the same quantity of nickel and copper as is found in a naturally occurring nickel ore in Ontario, Canada.
 It has high strength and can only be hardened by cold working.
 Due to its resistance to deterioration, alloy 400 is most often used in parts found in marine and chemical environments.

-While it is a very useful metal, Monel 400 costs 5 to 10 times as much as ordinary nickel or copper.
+While it is a very useful metal, it is cost-prohibitive in most applications.
+Monel 400 costs between five and 10 times as much as ordinary nickel or copper.
 As a result, it is used rarely -- and only when no other metal could do the same job.
-As an example, Monel 400 is one of the few alloys that maintains its strength in sub-zero temperatures.
+As an example, Monel 400 is one of the few alloys that maintains its strength in sub-zero temperatures, so is used in these circumstances.

 Properties of Nickel-Copper Alloy Monel 400